 Step-by-step bathing instructions

 Gently place your dog into the tub – This might seem like ridiculous to point out, but a paralyzed dog’s hind legs are dead weight.
 Your dog has no way of helping you get into the bathtub.
-The bottom of a tub is hard so they can injure their legs or tail if they are not gently supported and placed into the tub.
+The bottom of a tub is hard so they can injure their legs or tail if they aren’t gently supported and placed into the tub.
+Try adding a big cushy foam bath mat to give your pup a softer and more secure experience.

 Get into a secure position – Place the dog in a comfortable seated position in the bathtub.
 Make sure they’re steady and protected from falling into the water.
 A paralyzed dog may not be able to push their face out of the water if they fall on their side or are allowed to slide down.
 Some dogs do well with their legs pointed in front of them, some can be seated on their side or lie down and others are most steady when placed in a baby tub ring or other portable tub.